 “You’re nothing like your old man, Jason.
 You don’t steal from people, including your own children.
 You don’t cheat people at every turn for as long as you can get away with it.
 You don’t lie like a rug everywhere you find yourself.
 You are not your father’s son, son!”

 The last and final time I tried to help him, we owned a large Victorian rowhouse in the up-and-coming H Street neighborhood of Washington DC.
 Plenty of room for guests.
 If I had an ounce of respect for my marriage, I would have cleared the idea with my wife first.
-Of course, H would have said yes.
+Of course, she probably would have said yes.
 Instead, I rogered up on behalf of both of us when my uncle called to tell me my dad was fading fast and needed my help to make the changes necessary to get on the donor list for a new kidney.
 He’d been on dialysis three times a week for years.
 Could we help?
-I assured my uncle that we could and prepare to send him east from Eugene, Oregon.
+I assured my uncle that we could and prepare to send him east from Eugene, Oregon, as soon as practicable.

 We dropped dad back at National Airport for his return trip west having made no headway in helping him heal.
 A little over a year later he was gone.
 My sister and I were lucky to be able to rush to his side when the time came.
 I happened to have been working and could afford to help finance the last-minute trip.
 I still remember his last words like it was yesterday.
 I kissed him softly on the forehead, forgave him deep in my heart and said goodbye.
 It’s a sad commentary on our relationship that losing my two dogs about a year apart hit me far harder than losing my dad over a ten-year chronic illness.